lahiru-ai/notice-bot/README.md

 ## ⚙️ How It Works

-1. Fetches the latest data from the website 🌐
+1. Fetches data from university websites 🌐
 2. Extracts notices and results
 3. Compares with previously stored data 🧠
-4. Detects new updates
+4. Detects newly published updates
 5. Sends email notifications 📧
 6. Stores the latest state to prevent duplicates